teamlumos/terraform-provider-lumos/docs/resources/access_policy.md

 ### Optional

 - `access_condition` (String) The Lumos Condition object determining which identities qualify for this policy.
 Required unless `is_everyone_condition` is `true`.
 This is a recursive JSON structure that allows you to define complex rules for filtering and matching identities using operators like `equals`, `in`, `and`, `or`, and `not`.
 For more information, see the [Lumos Conditions documentation](https://support.lumos.com/articles/8646284496-building-conditions-in-lumos).
 Parsed as JSON.
+- `is_enabled` (Boolean) Whether the access policy is enabled.
+Defaults to false when supported.
 - `is_everyone_condition` (Boolean) Whether the access policy applies to everyone.
 If true, `access_condition` is ignored.
 Otherwise, `access_condition` must be provided.
 Default: false
+- `status` (String) The status of the access policy.
+Defaults to DRAFT when supported. must be one of ["DRAFT", "PUBLISHED"]

 ### Read-Only